-Scope: Manage follow-up and compliance actions required under relevant environmental regulations and permits.
-Liaise with regulators and stakeholders on matters related to the Project commitments made through the environmental and public engagement processes.
-Manage outstanding environmental permits and associated environmental studies, monitoring, and compliance processes.
-Monthly Highlights: Received feedback from the City of Richmond on the Design-Builder's Non-stormwater Discharge Permit application.
-Reviewed and provided comments on the Design-Builder's revised Construction Environmental Management Plan.
-Reviewed the Design-Builder's monthly and weekly environmental reports.
-Reviewed surface water quality monitoring data from the Design-Builder and the Independent Environmental Monitor.
-Three- Month Lookahead: Continue to monitor and support archaeological spot-monitoring events.
-Continue to assist the Design-Builder in securing a City of Richmond Non-stormwater Discharge permit.
+- Manage follow-up and compliance actions required under relevant environmental regulations and permits. - Liaise with regulators and stakeholders on matters related to the Project commitments made through the environmental and public engagement processes. - Manage outstanding environmental permits and associated environmental studies, monitoring, and compliance processes.

+- Received feedback from the City of Richmond on the Design-Builder's Non-Stormwater Discharge Permit application. - Reviewed and provided comments on the Design-Builder's revised Construction Environmental Management Plan. - Reviewed the Design-Builder's monthly and weekly environmental reports. - Reviewed surface water quality monitoring data from the Design-Builder and the Independent Environmental Monitor.

+- Continue to monitor and support archaeological spot-monitoring events. - Continue to assist the Design-Builder in securing a City of Richmond Non-Stormwater Discharge Permit.
-٠ Review the Design-Builder's environmental work plans. ٠ Continue to monitor and review the effectiveness of the recycled concrete a mitigation.

-• Continue to monitor and provide input to Design-Builder on water management.
+- Review the Design-Builder's annual Construction Environmental Management Plan update. - Review and support Design-Builder's qualified environmental professional bird activities inspections. - Continue to monitor and review the effectiveness of the recycled concrete aggregate material mitigation. - Continue to monitor and provide input to Design-Builder on water management.